Tackling technical debt through strategic communication

-Regardless of whether an engineering team is colocated, remote, or hybrid, they face the same inherent communication pitfalls.
+Every engineering team faces the same inherent communication pitfalls.
 This article explores strategies to address them.

 In engineering teams where communication is challenging, software development often becomes a balancing act between HIPPO (”Highest Paid Person’s Opinion" syndrome) and design by committee.
 Decisions may be dominated by a single senior individual, or muddled by a lack of clear vision as the team strives to satisfy everyone's requirements, typically resulting in a weaker product.

-In general, teams are such complex systems that there are many dynamics —such as groupthink, the tyranny of small decisions, the bandwagon effect, etc.— all of which can significantly impact communication and lead to subpar decisions.
+In general, teams are such complex systems that there are many dynamics.
+For example: groupthink, the tyranny of small decisions, the bandwagon effect, etc. All of which can significantly impact communication and lead to subpar decisions.

 Groupthink: the tendency of groups to think in harmony